-Most of the economies of the European Union are slowly moving out of recession.
-Both Germany and France are boasting modest growth rates and they are pulling other countries, like Italy, on the road to recovery.
+Most European economies slowly moving out of recession.
+France and Germany are boasting modest growth rates and they are pulling other countries, like Italy, on the road to recovery.

-In the same period the country attracted almost four million immigrants.
-Now that construction has come to a standstill many of these people are moving away while millions of Spaniards are left unemployed with so much as two million living off unemployment benefits.
+In the same period, the country attracted almost four million immigrants.
+Now that construction has come to a standstill, many are moving away.
+Millions of Spaniards are left unemployed with so many as two million living off unemployment benefits.

 Some people will say that a social welfare state and a competitive economy are incompatible, that innovation is incompatible with workers’ rights.
 They want to deregulate workers rights, deregulate social rights.
-That is exactly the same tune as people who say we have to deregulate the financial markets and I do not dance to that tune.”
+That is exactly the same tune as people who say we have to deregulate the financial markets and I do not dance to that tune.

-Zapatero proposes to provide for greater flexibility, reducing high dismissal costs but also reducing working hours to preserve employment: a controversial step that seems unwise considering how little it did to once ail Britain’s economy during the 1970s.
+Zapatero proposes to provide for greater flexibility, reduce high dismissal costs but also reduce working hours to preserve employment: a controversial step that seems unwise considering how little it did to ail Britain’s economy in the 1970s.

-Spain’s lack of recovery left the European Central Bank with a difficult choice to make.
-As the French economy grows once more it is expected to see inflation go up above the European average next year.
-France has proposed to temper it by increasing the interest rate (a step Australia and Norway have already taken) although this would hurt the Spanish economy terribly by further depriving it of credit.
+Spain’s lack of recovery left the European Central Bank with a difficult choice.
+As the French economy grows, the banks expects inflation to go up.
+France has proposed to temper it by raising the interest rate (a step Australia and Norway have already taken), but this would hurt the Spanish economy by further depriving it of credit.

 The bank has to choose between serving France, whose recovery is helping other European economies, and supporting Spain, because its government lacks the political will to make needed reforms.
 For now, it is choosing the latter, maintaining the interest rate at 1 percent.